 Please reach out and let us know how your Gluten Free Baguettes turned out.
 Also, share your ideas and a rating in the comment section below.
 We enjoy hearing from you!

 An important note: this recipe successfully uses Flour Farm Organic Gluten Free Flour Blend.
 Flour Farm may be purchased through our website or through our partners: Amazon.com & Azure Standard.
 If you choose to make this with another flour blend, please note that your results may differ.

 P.S.
 Flour Farm gives back.
 We are committed to bringing healthy food to members of our community.
 If you are looking for replacement ingredients, please consider supporting Flour Farm and 2nd Harvest by clicking on this Amazon Associate link.
 We donate 50% of the profit made from Amazon purchases to 2nd Harvest, which is a local organization dedicated to feeding our children, our community and helping those in need.
 You will be sent directly to Amazon.com; we do not store any of your information.
 Thank you and share the love.– Teri & Dave

 Recipe Inspiration: Our visit to France; Photos by DuPree Productions; Recipe updated 5.20 for clarity

-Bake up a batch, or two, of these delicious Gluten Free Baguettes.
+Bake up a batch, or two, of these delicious gluten free Baguettes.
 Make them with dairy or dairy free.
 We enjoy using our baguettes to make crostini, breadcrumbs, or a kickin’ sandwich.
-This recipe easily adapts to vegan.
+This recipe is vegan friendly.

 Choose Gluten Free, Non-GMO & Organic Ingredients.